Robyn Van En Brochure

 founder, Charles Walters as a small farmer-entrepreneur.
 Included are

 step-by-step guides to planning and implementing business practices for

 the small-scale, eco-friendly, family farm.
-The book provides examples
+The book also provides examples

 of folks who are making a living and profiting from their sustainable

 farm business, while at the same time, demanding a fair price for their

 labor.
 This book is an entertaining and educational read.

 Sharing the Harvest: A Citizen's Guide to Community Supported Agriculture